 GLARGINE INSULIN: SOMETHING NEW FOR CATS

-Achieving regulation in the diabetic cat can be tricky.
+Achieving regulation in a diabetic cat can be tricky.
 In most cats, finding an insulin that lasts long enough is a substantial problem.
-PZI insulin has been withdrawn from the market as has Humulin U. Presently, only glargine insulin (brand name Lantus®) is the only long-acting insulin available commercially.
-Glargine is approved only as a human product but its use is rapidly becoming common in the cat.
+Glargine is approved only as a human product but its use is rapidly becoming common in cats and is very likely going to be the first choice insulin for a newly diagnosed diabetic cat.

-In human diabetes mellitus, the trend has been towards the use of ultra-short acting synthetic insulin (like Humilog®) at meal time and a once a day long-acting peakless insulin (namely glargine insulin) to provide a general blood sugar control throughout the day.
-Glargine insulin is readily available at any drug store and is designed to be long-acting to provide a diabetic person with a "tone" of sugar control that lasts all day long.
-The million dollar question is this: how well does it work for cats.
-So far, studies show it works pretty well and in new diagnosed diabetic cats, it seems to provide such good control (when used in combination with a low carbohydrate diet) that many cats revert to a non-diabetic status in a matter of weeks (in one study, six out of seven cats were in remission after only 4 weeks of glargine therapy).
+In human diabetes mellitus, the trend has been towards the use of ultra-short acting synthetic insulin (like Humilog®) at meal time and a once a day long-acting peakless insulin (namely glargine insulin) to provide general blood sugar control throughout the day.
+Glargine insulin is readily available at any drug store and is designed to be long-acting and provide a diabetic person with a "tone" of sugar control that lasts all day.
+The million dollar question is how well does it work for cats?
+So far, studies show it works extremely well and in newly diagnosed diabetic cats, it seems to provide such good control - when used in combination with a low carbohydrate diet - that many cats revert to a non-diabetic status in a matter of weeks.
+In one study, six out of seven cats were in remission after only 4 weeks of glargine therapy.
 Is it too good to be true?

 Before getting too excited, it is important to realize that diabetic remission is about good regulation early in the course of the disease rather than having a magic product.
-Further, feline use of glargine is still new enough that many veterinarians do not have extensive experience using it and it is a bit different than previously available insulin products.
+Cats that have been diabetic for some time tend not to experience remission and if your cat is well-regulated on another insulin, it is not worth changing and having to re-regulate your cat.

 - Glargine insulin cannot be diluted.
 The feline dose of insulin is generally only a few units of insulin and the gradations on an insulin syringe are tiny.
 With insulins other than glargine, dilution is possible to make measuring easier.
 The long-activity of glargine depends on the formation of small crystals where it is injected.
-This does not occur if one attempts to dilute glargine.
+Diluting glargine interferes with the crystals.

 - Glargine is available in a Pen injector that measures one unit increments but it is expensive, expires in 1 month and cannot be refrigerated.
 The 10 ml bottle of glargine should be refrigerated to insure best activity as they will last at least 6 months when stored this way.
 Refrigeration is not as important with other insulin types.
 The 10 ml bottle of glargine will expire in 1 month if it is not kept refrigerated.